kolkhis/psc/src/u3lab.md

 What type of control is being implemented?
 Is it set properly on your system?

-#### Filter by “password complexity”
+#### Filter by "password complexity"

 <img src="./assets/downloads/u3/image3.jpg"></img>

 How many are there?
 What are the password complexity rules?
-Are there any you haven’t seen before?
+Are there any you haven't seen before?

 #### Filter by sssd